alialobidm/go-better-auth/README.md

 ✨ Overview

-**GoBetterAuth** is a comprehensive, authentication and authorization library/framework for Go applications.
+**GoBetterAuth** is an open-source authentication solution that scales with you.
+Embed it as a library in your Go app, or run it as a standalone auth server for any language or framework.
 It provides secure email/password authentication, session management, email verification, password reset, and more, all built with clean architecture.

 💭 Why GoBetterAuth?

-**GoBetterAuth** is designed to be a comprehensive authentication and authorization solution for Go applications.
-It simplifies the implementation of common security features while providing a clean and modular architecture.
-This way developers can focus on building their applications without worrying about the complexities of authentication and the time it takes to implement these features.
+**GoBetterAuth** offers a robust authentication and authorization solution built using Go, yet flexible enough to integrate with any technology stack.
+It streamlines the implementation of essential security features through a clean, modular architecture, allowing developers to concentrate on building their applications without the overhead of managing authentication complexities.

 ---